esperanca/personal_website/src/posts/weeknotes-38.md

 I started in my new role about three weeks ago.
 I will be leading the Design & Research Operations practice at Farfetch.
 I received offers from tech companies and design studios.
 But the decision to join Farfetch was based on two things: the culture and my manager, Justin Stach.

 Because it is a Portuguese-British company, there is a fascinating mix of people and cultures.
-What I could notice in the first few days is that many people at the company take the values seriously.
+What I noticed during my first few days is that people seem to take the values seriously.
 The one I like most is *Todos Juntos*.

 > Act for the greater good of all teams, even when it's beyond your area of expertise.
 Foster positive actions in those around you, and celebrate our shared achievements.

-I've met Justin for the first time in 2018.
+I first met Justin for the first time in 2018.
 We had coffee at Ozone, a hipster place in the Old Street area.
 We kept chatting on Twitter, and since that first catch-up, we had sporadic calls on Google Meet.
 Justin curiosity is infinite, which is a characteristic I appreciate in managers.
 I love this post he wrote a few years ago about [accessibility](https://justin.stach.uk/how_we_built_the_most_accessible_grocery_app) at Tesco.
 With a great manager, you will normally find an amazing team.
 My first weeks have been smooth.
 The onboarding experience was reasonable, considering it was fully remote.
 I've met 60% of the team in 1-1's already.
 I am confident, energized and already trying to make things better.
 One small minimal viable improvement at time.

 ### The ones that you don't forget

 A positive lens of leaving a job is that you always keep some of the people you met as friends for life.
 I feel so privileged to have worked with so many talented people in my previous employments.
 Naming a few would be unfair.

 Yet, two of them made extra efforts for my growth in my last tenure.
 They also supported me when things weren't easy: Jane Austin and Fred Warburton.